 Customized adult-sized bathtubs vary in pricing.
 The baby-sized version (yes, there really is a baby-sized Swarovski encrusted bathtub and yes, it looks as amazing as it sounds) costs $5,200, so you should expect to pay no less than $5,000 for this luxury bathroom item.

-Your reality: Crystal accents.
+Your reality: Crystal accessories.

-Idea #2: Ocean theme
+Idea #2: Nautical theme

 The dream: Taking a bath surrounded by the ocean in your underwater bathroom.